 One of our biggest benefits to our membership and contribution to environmental education in the state is our annual conference.
-Held every February/March since 2010, this professional development opportunity for classroom and non-formal educators provides participants with current research, pedagogy, environmental education resources, and networking.
+Held every winter or early spring since 2010, this professional development opportunity for classroom and non-formal educators provides participants with current research, pedagogy, environmental education resources, and networking.

 The DAEE conference is a yearly opportunity for formal and non-formal educators, community and scout leaders and anyone else sharing the desire to help all communities in Delaware connect to nature.
 It is a day of networking, professional development, sharing, and hands-on experiences.
 Throughout the day we explore environmental education opportunities, resources, best practices, and local issues to help foster environmental stewardship.

 The conference typically includes a keynote presentation, concurrent sessions, an auction which funds our mini-grant program, and exhibits.
 We also hold our annual business meeting at the conference for all members that are interested.